windnerd-labs/Windnerd-Core/README.md

-# WindNerd Core - Open Source Development Board & Sensor for 3D-Printed Anemometers
+# WindNerd Core - Open Source Sensor & Development Board for 3D-Printed Anemometers

 ## Intro

-The WindNerd Core is a full magnetic sensor board designed to fit inside the WindNerd [**3D-printed-anemometer**](https://github.com/windnerd-labs/Anemometer-3D-files).
+The WindNerd Core is a **full magnetic** sensor board designed to fit inside the WindNerd [**3D-printed-anemometer**](https://github.com/windnerd-labs/Anemometer-3D-files).

 It is [**available as a kit**](https://windnerd.net/en/shop), which includes the board and essential parts like magnets and bearings.

 ![WindNerd Core Sensor/Dev board for 3D-printed anemometer](docs/img/windnerd-core-for-3D-printed-anemometer.jpg)

-You can use it as a dedicated wind sensor module for your weather station, or as an **Arduino compatible development board** that can, for example:
+You can use it as a dedicated wind **sensor module** for your weather station, or as an **Arduino compatible development board** that can, for example:

 - Control peripherals such as a radio modem to send data remotely
 - Drive LEDs that blink according to wind speed and direction